-Landlords and tenants (including those in boarding houses) have important rights and responsibilities under the Residential Tenancies Act 1986.
+All landlords and tenants have responsibilities under the Residential Tenancies Act 1986.

-- provide and maintain the premises in a reasonable condition
+- make sure the property is in a reasonable condition

-- allow the tenant quiet enjoyment of the premises
+- let the tenant have quiet enjoyment of the property

-- comply with all building, health and safety standards that apply to the premises
+- meet all relevant building, health and safety standards

-- inform the tenant or prospective tenants if the property is on the market for sale
+- inform the tenant if the property is for sale

-- have an agent if they are out of New Zealand for more than 21 consecutive days.
+- have an agent if they are out of New Zealand for more than 21 days.

 - seize the tenant’s goods for any reason

-- interfere with the supply of any services to the premises except where the interference is necessary to avoid danger to any person or to enable maintenance or repairs to be carried out
+- interfere with the supply of any services to the premises, unless it is necessary to avoid danger to a person or to allow repairs.

-- keep the premises reasonably clean and tidy
+- keep the property reasonably clean and tidy

-- use the premises principally for residential purposes
+- use the property mainly for residential purposes rather than business activities

-- leave the property clean and tidy, and clear of rubbish and possessions at the end of the tenancy
+- leave the property clean, tidy, and clear of rubbish and possessions

 Tenants must not:

-- withhold rent if the landlord cannot get repairs done
+- stop paying rent if the landlord hasn’t done repairs

 - disturb the neighbours or the landlord’s other tenants

-- alter or attach anything to the premises without the landlord’s written consent
+- make any alterations to the property without the landlord’s written consent

 - use the property for any unlawful purpose